 - Shaking or trembling

-Your veterinarian will give your dog a full examination in order to find out what's causing the pain, or whether another health problem is to blame for the symptoms.
-Then, you can move forward with a treatment plan that helps your pet feel more comfortable.
+Your veterinarian will give your dog a full examination in order to find out what's causing the discomfort .
+Then, you can move forward with a plan that helps your pet feel more comfortable.

 With all of the potential side effects and health risks associated with pain medication, many pet parents turn to natural remedies to help their dogs feel more comfortable.
 And many of these natural solutions have proven very effective.
 Here’s a look at some of the options.

-Many dogs suffering from chronic pain have arthritis, especially our older canine companions.
-Both over-the-counter and prescribed joint supplements can help your dog experience less pain and greater mobility.
-Even dogs who aren't suffering from arthritis pain can benefit from a joint supplement.
+Many dogs suffering from chronic pain have joint discomfort.
+Joint supplements can help your dog experience less discomfort and greater mobility.
+Even dogs who aren't suffering from joint pain can benefit from a joint supplement.

 Glucosamine supplements are the most common type of joint supplement for dogs.
-They work by helping to repair the cartilage in your dog's joints, resulting in less inflammation and therefore less pain.
+They work by helping to repair the cartilage in your dog's joints, resulting in less discomfort .

 To be safe, check with your veterinarian before starting your dog on a joint supplement regimen.